 It must be constructed so as to provide adequate protection from impact damage to the ribs and internal organs.

-Riders must wear a suitable helmet in the course.
+Riders must wear a suitable well fitted helmet in the course.
 If a rider performs his routine without a helmet, he will be disqualified from the competition.

 Communication to a rider with any electronic device during his routine is not allowed.